rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/setting-up-version-control.rst

   GOGS repository dashboard after your first commit

-With your initial Ansible content uploaded, you now have everything you need to create a full CI/CD pipeline for the rest of your workshop!
+With your initial Ansible content uploaded, you now have almost everything you need to create a full CI/CD pipeline for the rest of your workshop!

 .. |plus sign| image:: _static/images/gogs_plus.png
 .. |save button| image:: _static/images/gogs_save.png